twineworks/tweakflow/site/content/reference.md

 Modules, libraries, and variables support documentation and metadata annotations.
 These are just literal values associated with the module, library or variable they annotate.
 They can be inspected in the REPL.
 Language processing tools like tfdoc can extract them to generate project documentation.

 Both doc and meta annotations are optional.
 They can occur in any order before the definition of a module, library or variable.
 Doc annotations begin with the keyword `doc` followed by an expression.
-Meta annotations begin with the keyworkd `meta` followed by an expression.
+Meta annotations begin with the keyword `meta` followed by an expression.

 The doc and meta expressions must consist of value literals that evaluate to themselves.
 They cannot contain any form of computation like  operators or function calls.
 Function literals are also not permitted.